avsa242/hm10-spin/README.md

-# HM10-spin
+# HMxx-spin
 -----------

-This is a P8X32A/Propeller, ~~P2X8C4M64P/Propeller 2~~ driver object for HM10 Bluetooth-LE modules.
+This is a P8X32A/Propeller, ~~P2X8C4M64P/Propeller 2~~ driver object for HMxx Bluetooth-LE modules.

 **IMPORTANT**: This software is meant to be used with the [spin-standard-library](https://github.com/avsa242/spin-standard-library) (P8X32A) ~~or [p2-spin-standard-library](https://github.com/avsa242/p2-spin-standard-library) (P2X8C4M64P)~~.
 Please install the applicable library first before attempting to use this code, otherwise you will be missing several files required to build the project.